cosmic-dawn/cosmos2020-readcat/README.md

 ## Outline

-With the present Notebook the user is able to extract valuable information from the COSMOS2020 catalogue, which can be downloaded from [this data repository](https://cosmos2020.calet.org/).
+With the present Notebook the user is able to extract valuable information from the COSMOS2020 catalogue, which can be downloaded from [the official data repository](https://cosmos2020.calet.org/).
 This is also a convenient starting point for further analysis.
 With minimal modifications the code can be useful to study others galaxy catalogues.

 The Notebook is divided in the following sections: